bw-math/bw-math/docs/source/notes/probability/index.rst

 ===========

 .. warning::
-    Anything highlighted in yellow like this message is a *formal* definition, and may be skipped at the reader's discretion.
-They are included here for completeness sake, and for anyone that is curious about learning more about the rigorous foundations of probability.
+    Anything highlighted in yellow like this message is either a *formal* definition or a *proof*, and may be skipped at the reader's discretion.
+Each such section is included here for completeness sake, so that anyone curious about the rigorous foundation of probability may explore at further on their own time.

 .. toctree::
    :maxdepth: 2